-- Trail Condition: Alternating between hard packed and sandy soil
+- Trail Conditions: Alternating between hard packed and sandy soil

 Considerations for Hiking to Dardanelles Lake via Christmas Valley Hiking Trail:

-- The distance presented on most maps of the Christmas Valley Trail (aka Lake Valley Trail) indicate that it’s 2.8 miles long, but this is incorrect as the true distance is 4 miles (one-way)
+- The distance presented on most maps of the Christmas Valley Trail (aka Lake Valley Trail) to the Dardanelles Lake turnoff indicate that it’s 2.8 miles long, but this is incorrect as the true distance is 4 miles (see below for more details)

 - In my experience they’ve always been respectful, but the Christmas Valley Trail is a favorite among mountain bikers so be mindful about your surroundings so as to avoid startling or colliding with one another

 - Adhere to all Leave No Trace principles

 - There are few trail signs and markers on public lands in the Tahoe region, so unless there are tracks to follow, the correct route may be difficult to identify—when in doubt, turn back